ESFRI Days 2021

 - ESFRI vision/mission and the strategic orientations for a renewed ERA.

 - Implementation of a healthy RI ecosystem in Europe with high-quality open research data from RIs for EOSC federation.

-Workshop report: a report from the event will be prepared, along with the presented case studies/use cases with the identified benefits for their users, which can possibly act as input into the future developments of EOSC (that can also act as a tool to attract users to join the EOSC, thus supporting uptake/integration within this community).
+Workshop report: A report from the event needs to be prepared, along with the presented case studies/use cases with the identified benefits for their users, which can possibly act as input into the future developments of EOSC (that can also act as a tool to attract users to join the EOSC, thus supporting uptake/integration within this community).